AlexanderRipar/Octree_Ray_Tracing/README.md

 	The major adaptations are the use of a bitmask indicating the dimension of the currently traversed node, as well as an early branch which avoids an overstep-correction when traversing up the tree.

-GETTING IT RUNNING
+Getting it Running

 	The easiest way of executing the code on your own machine is using Visual Studio and its Git/Github integration.
 If you aren't familiar with this extension I recommend Bill Raymond's Video "Up and Running with GitHub and Visual Studio 2019" (https://www.youtube.com/watch?v=csgO95sbSfA).
 	From there it should be a simple matter of compiling the solution and... voila.

-KEYBINDS
+Keybinds

 	Camera movement:

 	W, A, S, D		Move camera
 	C			Switch camera-mode between horizontal and directional movement Shift			When the camera is in horizontal move-mode, move down Space			When the camera is in horizontal move-mode, move up Mousewheel		Change camera-speed.
 If Shift is pressed as well, change slower

 	Interaction with tree:

 	LMB			Remove a voxel
 	RMB			Place a new voxel
 	T			Place 40^3 voxels
 	Z			Remove 40^3 voxels

 	Various:

 	ENTER/ESC		Close window
 	I			If the camera is in an active voxel, move it to the first empty voxel above it O			Toggle debug-output in top right of screen
 	M			Mark a point to measure a distance

 	These are only available when the Visualisation-window is open and in focus.

-CUSTOMIZATION
+Customization

-	First off, voxels and their colours can be specified in the file "voxels.txt".
-Secondly, the generated terrain can be defined in "terrain.txt".
-(This is not implemented yet).
+	Voxel-names and their colours can be specified in the file "voxels.txt".
+In the future, tree-filling will be directly adjustable as well

-ROADMAP
+Roadmap

 	Implement terrain-customization